-An overall assessment of the strength of each candidate relative to the field of all applicants at this stage will normally be made by at least two colleges.
+An overall assessment of the strength of each candidate relative to the field of all applicants at this stage will normally be made by at least two colleges, based on the criteria detailed above.
 Ultimate selection is necessarily competitive since the number of places is limited.
-However, through early identification during the interview process of strong candidates who may not gain places at their first or second choice colleges, the

-Mathematical Sciences Group takes active steps to ensure that (whenever possible) such candidates may be offered places at other colleges.
+However, through early identification during the interview process of strong candidates who may not gain places at their first or second choice colleges, the Mathematical Sciences Group takes active steps to ensure that (whenever possible) such candidates may be offered places at other colleges.